kevgo/kappamaki/README.md

   # order_items is this string:
   # 'starter: "miso soup" and entree: "cucumber rolls"'

-  # Let's parse that string using Kappamaki
+  # Let's parse this string using Kappamaki
   order_data = Kappamaki.attributes_from_sentence order_items

   # The result, order_data, is this hash: